w3f/Grants-Program/applications/DKSAP.md

 In DKSAP, if an auditor or a proxy server exists in the system, the receiver can share the ‘scan private key’ s and the ‘spend public key’ B with the auditor/proxy server so that those entities can scan the blockchain transaction on behalf of the receiver.
 However, they are not able the compute the ephemeral private key c + b and spend the payment.

+I want to develop an anonymous NFT contract based on DKSAP, and all NFT owner address are encrypted by the receiver's scan public key.
+At the same time, users send transaction through relayer to ensure the anonymity of the transaction.

 ### Project Details

 ### Ecosystem Fit

-I believe that solidity-based technical facilities like DKSAP are of great significance in the Polkadot ecosystem.
+I believe that technical facilities like DKSAP are of great significance in the Polkadot ecosystem.

 Many of today’s blockchains, including Bitcoin and Ethereum, are open and public ledgers in the sense that there are no restrictions on participation and all transaction details are visible on the blockchain.
 In a public ledger, the transaction entities are only identified by their blockchain addresses, which are derived from the corresponding public keys.
 Public ledgers are generally considered to be “pseudo-anonymous”, which means that an address is linked to one person, but that person is unknown to the public.
 However, by analyzing the transaction graph and combining with other information, it is possible to reveal the true real world identity behind a blockchain address, as shown by recent research.
 People and corporations prefer to add privacy-enhancing features to blockchain transactions for various reasons, including but not limited to managing law-enforcement related issues and hiding sensitive, company-specific information.

-Compatibility with Ethereum, in particular, has been part of the Polkadot roadmap since day one, having been discussed in the very first lines of the [Polkadot whitepaper](https://polkadot.network/PolkaDotPaper.pdf).

-Substrate EVM is an SRML module that provides an EVM execution environment for running unmodified Solidity code “natively” on a Substrate-based blockchain.Existing Solidity applications can be deployed and executed in this environment, and will gain the added benefits of being part of a Substrate-based blockchain.

 ## Team :busts_in_silhouette: